Gitchegumi/summary-transcriber/README.md

 python transcribe.py
 ```

-The script will guide you through the process of selecting your audio folder and specifying the number of tracks.
+The script will then guide you through the process of selecting your audio folder.

+> [NOTE] When prompted for the folder path, do not include quotes around the path.